Link to home

 University of Tennessee

-Dr. Kimberly D. Gwinn, an associate professor in Entomology and Plant Pathology at the University of Tennessee, leads a research program based on identification of chemical weapons that plants, insects, and microorganisms use to ensure their survival and the development of these for efficient control of agricultural diseases and pests.
+Dr. Kimberly D. Gwinn, a professor in Entomology and Plant Pathology at the University of Tennessee, leads a research program based on identification of chemical weapons that plants, insects, and microorganisms use to ensure their survival and the development of these for efficient control of agricultural diseases and pests.
 Her research program has served as a foundation for 61 undergraduate research projects.
 Dr. Gwinn teaches a graduate level course on Biopesticides and an undergraduate course on natural products in medicine.
 She is the Program Director for Explore BiGG Data, a Research and Extension Experiences for Undergraduates in bioinformatics, genetics, and genomic sciences.
 She has served on numerous committees to select candidates for faculty and academic administration positions and has reviewed CVs for all candidates.
 In APS, Dr. Gwinn manages content development for the Professional Development Center which serves APS members at all career stages.
 She is active in community STEM outreach and serves as Fair Director for the Southern Appalachian Science and Engineering Fair and is a founding director of the Virtual Science Club.

 Dr. Lisa A. Beirn